 Encouraged by the response from the prisoners and the military he was asked to become the chaplain to the penal settlement, and was consequently appointed on a part time basis.
 He also provided religious education at the schools in town and in Eagle Farm.

 After the closure of the penal settlement Handt continued as official protector of Aborigines, and cooperated with the German missionaries under Karl Schmidt and Christopher Eipper at Nundah.
 The CMS in Sydney had ordered him back to Wellington Valley in 1840 but he refused, resulting in the society’s severing its connection with him.
 He remained as chaplain at Moreton Bay, continuing to officiate in the ‘church’, a room over the gaol, until the penal settlement was closed in May 1842.

 In the meantime, already back in 1830, the vacant parsonage had been divided into two dwellings, and was occupied by Assistant Surgeons and Commissariat Officers.

 The section of the present park along George Street was part of the chaplain’s garden from at least 1837 – if not earlier – when the Reverend Handt was given permission to use the gardens.
 It became known as Handt’s Garden.
 In 1848 the site was acquired by the Church of England.
 In 1850/51 a new parsonage was constructed at the corner of William and Elizabeth Streets.
-Next to the carpenters shop converted to a church.
+Next to it was the carpenters shop which was converted to a church.
 Between 1850/54 a new St John’s Church replaced the shed like structure.